LekhaHarshini08/BIM-Design/README.md

 ## 📸 Screenshots

-> Add screenshots of plan, elevation, and 3D view are provided in the repository
+> The screenshots of plan, elevation, and 3D view are provided in the repository

 ---